core-code/CoreLib/README.md

 in your PCH file:

-	#import "CoreLib_Availability.h" // optional, for warnings on calls to unavailable methods
+	#import "CoreLib_Availability.h" // optional, this provides warnings on calls to methods unavailable in your deployment target - only works when not compiling with 'modules'
 	#import <Cocoa/Cocoa.h> // you had that before
 	#import "CoreLib.h"